MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 > [!NOTE]
 > We unfortunately cannot accept code and documentation contributions on the [**microsoft/Quantum-NC**](https://github.com/microsoft/Quantum-NC) repository at this time, but we still very much appreciate bug reports.

-There are also a few other, more specialized repositories focusing on auxiliary functionality related to the Quantum Development Kit.
+There are also a few other, more specialized repositories focusing on auxiliary functionality related to Azure Quantum.

 - [**msr-quarc/qsharp.sty**](https://github.com/msr-quarc/qsharp.sty): LaTeX formatting support for Q# syntax.
 - [**microsoft/quantum-viz.js**](https://github.com/microsoft/quantum-viz.js): A tool for rendering quantum circuits using pure HTML, used in Q# Jupyter Notebooks.

 ## Next steps

-Thanks for being a part of the Quantum Development Kit community, we're excited for your contributions!
+Thanks for being a part of the Azure Quantum community, we're excited for your contributions!
 If you'd like to learn more about contributing, please continue with one of the following guides.

 > [!div class="nextstepaction"]